mr-nart/Kingmaker/Minor Locations/Settlements, Large/Restov.md

 ## Aldori Academy
 The main training site of the [[Aldori Swordlords]], widely regarded as the region's finest war college.

+## Birchwood Hall
+The two-story lodge serving as the hub for the local branch of the Pathfinder Society.
+Though these headquarters see little use, they do still maintain a sporadic schedule of lectures.

+Notable members include:
+- **Jubilost Narthropple** -- gnome, "noted historian and mapmaker"
+- **Negant Warthropple** -- gnome, "assistant adjutant venture-captain pro tempore"

 ## Docks
 Multiple warehouses, including one for *Goodword's Greater Goods*, run by [[Garrett Goodword]].